AndreiNoroc/GamifyTourism/README.md

 4. **Gamification**: Users earn points, climb leaderboards, and unlock vouchers.
 5. **Companion Features**: The watch app provides quick access to essential features.

-## Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push them to your fork.
-4. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments

 - [ESP-IDF](https://github.com/espressif/esp-idf) for the beacon implementation.